All Episodes

 So strange.

-Now, it's not true, I think, that once – there's some really interesting works going on right now by a historian named Benjamin Badley who is studying in California.
+Now it's not true, I think, that once, there's some really interesting works going on right now by a historian named Benjamin Badley, who is studying in California.

-They're going to give me a bunch of stuff for this stuff.
+In the gold rush, there were Indians who said, oh, they're going to give me a bunch of stuff for this stuff.

 joe rogan